CRBS/Panfish/design/TechnicalSpec.md

     Done <-------- [data retreived from clusters]

-The way it works is invocation of **cast** by a user submits a shadow job to the local queuing system.
-As part of the submission is a list of valid shadow queues which correspond to remote clusters the job can run under.
+The user first uploads data for the job by calling **chum**  The user then calls **cast** which submits a shadow job to the local queuing system.
+As part of the submission, is a list of valid shadow queues which correspond to remote clusters the job can run under.
 The user is given the id of the shadow job by the **cast** command.
 The user then simply waits for those jobs to complete through calls to **qstat**

 Grid Engine then schedules the shadow job to an available shadow queue.
-Once the shadow job starts it informs **Panfish** that a job can be run on a cluster as defined by the queue the shadow job was run under.  **Panfish** first optionally uploads data, runs the job on the remote cluster, and informs the shadow job when the real job completes.
+Once the shadow job starts it informs **Panfish** that a job can be run on a cluster as defined by the queue the shadow job was run under.  **Panfish** runs the job on the remote cluster, and informs the shadow job when the real job completes.

 Upon detecting all jobs have completed, the user invokes **land** to retreive data from all the clusters.